OasisDigital/rimraf-standalone/README.md

 ## Fork (!) with standalone script

-This is a fork of the original rimraf, which adds a standalone script.
-The script is simply the result of bundling rimraf with its dependencies.
+This is a fork of the original rimraf, which adds a standalone single-file rimraf script.
+The script is the result of bundling rimraf with its dependencies, using Rollup.

 Read further down under "Standalone script for cleaning node_modules" to purpose of the standalone script.